supervisely-ecosystem/how-to-create-app/chapter-01-headless/part-05-integrate-to-videos-annotator/README.md

 1. **Predefined** — our base tracking solutions
 2. **Apps** — custom tracking solutions

-They become available when you select the marked object.
+They become available when you select the annotated object.
 In this part, we will integrate our own tracker (**Apps**).

 <img src="https://github.com/supervisely-ecosystem/how-to-create-app/blob/master/chapter-01-headless/part-05-integrate-to-videos-annotator/media/2-1.png" width="80%" style='padding-top: 10px'>